adelgadop/Papila/rsl/README.md

 ## Experimental logs
-- The first experimental run failed because dt=120 seconds.
-Intead, we set-up dt=90 and run 12 hours, after that the run falls the `rsl.error.0005` for the second run shows:
+- The first experiment run with MOZART-MOSAIC mechanism failed because the time step (dt=120 seconds) generates numerical instability (points with CFL>2).
+We changed the time step to dt=90 seconds, running only for meteorological conditions without any problem for two days of simulations.
+However, the model with MOZCART mechanism ran only 12 hours and failed.
+We saw the `rsl.error.0005`, see below:

 ```fortran
 forrtl: severe (174): SIGSEGV, segmentation fault occurred